sam2829/Project1-Michael-Jordan/README.md

 - All images for this project were taken from google images.

-#### Javascript
+#### JavaScript

-- Javascript code for mobile drop down menu was taken from w3schools create a mobile navigation menu.
+- JavaScript code for mobile drop-down menu was taken from w3schools create a mobile navigation menu.